 If you are an Apple user looking into smart home devices.
 HomeKit should make it easier for you to get into smart home automation.
 What’s more, if you are just beginning to get into HomeKit, Apple has made sure that your privacy and security are protected.

 There are several ways to control your smart home devices with HomeKit: using your iPad or iPhone, using voice control with Siri, through the control panel, or through the Home app.
 Using the Home app, you can set up your devices to work together using recipes.

 For instance, you can dim the lights when you start watching a movie.

 Another thing about HomeKit is that it is really good for people who do not need to control their smart home devices when they are not home.
 What makes the HomeKit secure is that connected devices talk to each other locally, without having to send anything to the cloud.

-If you do want to control your devices remotely, you will need to buy an Apple TV to get that ability, and that costs you either $179 for the 32 GB version or $199 for the 64 GB version.
+If you do want to control your devices remotely, you will need to buy an Apple TV to get that ability, and that costs you additional price for the 32 GB version and the 64 GB version.